 Section 16(a) of the Securities Exchange Act requires our directors and executive officers and persons beneficially owning more than 10% of our outstanding common stock to file periodic reports of stock ownership and stock transactions with the Securities and Exchange Commission.
-On the basis of a review of copies of these reports, we believe that all filing requirements for 2017 were satisfied in a timely manner, except for one late Form 4 filing on behalf of Suzanne Decker, a director, with respect to one transaction.
+On the basis of a review of copies of these reports, we believe that, except as set forth below, all filing requirements for 2016 were satisfied in a timely manner.